-In an effort to assist in this monumental mission of protecting youth, all of our programs, including our school-based curriculum and this booklet guide, provide for collaboration between parents and lesson leaders in establishing safety guidelines and principles.
-Through these programs, caring adults become partners with parents to ensure that all children are protected and that youth also have the tools they need to protect themselves.
+In an effort to assist in this monumental mission of protecting young people, all of our programs, including our school-based curriculum and this booklet guide, provide for collaboration between parents and lesson leaders in establishing safety guidelines and principles.
+Through these programs, caring adults become partners with parents to ensure that all children are protected and that young people also have the tools they need to protect themselves.

-Thank you for all that you do to protect youth.
+Thank you for all that you do to protect children and youth.

-(Note: The following symbol) indicates that there are specific examples supporting the text located within an adjacent text box.)
+(Note: The following symbol ) indicates that there are specific examples supporting the text located within an adjacent text box.)